liamcottle/reticulum-meshchat/README.md

 ## TODO

-- [ ] conversations/contacts list ui with unread indicators
+- [ ] contact management to save identity, addresses custom name and notes
-- [ ] move peer announces to a new "Discover" page.
+- [ ] move peer announces to a new "Discover" page?
-- [ ] messages page should not show announces, instead show an inbox ui ordered by most recently received message
 - [ ] button to add peer to contacts, and show a tab for contacts, separate from peers list
 - [ ] allow setting a custom name to show for a contact
 - [ ] button to forget peers and contacts